skyportal/skyportal-mobile-ionic/README.md

 npm run dev
 ```

-Keep in mind that some features might not work as expected in the browser.
+Please keep in mind that some features might not work as expected in the browser.
+For example device features like the camera
+or notifications might not work and may require some mocking.

 ## Directory structure
 ### `src/`